 - Complimentary Colors Fan Book

-One Grain of Rice Lapbook Sample
+One Grain of Rice Lapbook Example

 Here is a sample lapbook for One Grain of Rice.
 It was made with two file folders (glued together).
 If you are new to lapbooking, check out this How to Make a Lapbook tutorial.

 Follow these simple instructions to get started with the One Grain of Rice Unit Study: